msedgren/cursing_less_talon/README.md

 For example: `select red square each` will select the token with an e character with a red square above it.
 - select current: select the token at the current cursor position.
 For example: `select current` will select the token where the cursor is currently positioned.
+- select until color shape key: select from the current location until the end of the token at the specified color, shape, and key position.
+For example: `select until red circle red` will select from the current position until  the token with
-- select until color shape key: select from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
+- select until before color shape key: select from the current location until the beginning of the token at the specified color, shape, and key position.
-For example: `select until red circle red` will select from the current position until  the token with an r character with a red circle above it.
+  For example: `select until before red circle red` will select from the current position until just before the token with an r character with a red circle above it.
 - select color shape key until color shape key: select from the first token to the second token.
 For example: `select red square each until yellow circle air` will select from the token with an e character with a red square above it to the token with an a character with a yellow circle above it.